benhaub/AbstractionLayer/README.md

 logger->log("LogTag", "Hello World", LogTpye::Info);
 ```

-After testing on MacOS, my application works.
-So I bring it over to my embedded target:
+After testing on MacOS, the application works.
+So we bring it over to the embedded target:

 ```
 //Ported code